How to Clean an Inflatable Kayak (May 2026) Expert Guide

 FAQ Section

-Can you dry inflatable kayak in the sun?
+Can you dry an inflatable kayak in the sun?

 Short answer: Not for extended periods.
-I dry mine in shade or morning sun only.
+Dry yours in shade or morning sun only.
 Direct afternoon sun can damage the material and cause overheating if any air remains inside.
 10-15 minutes of morning sun is fine, but anything longer risks UV damage.

 How often should I clean my inflatable kayak?

 Quick rinse after every use, deep clean monthly during paddling season, and thorough cleaning before any storage longer than 2 weeks.
-If you paddle in saltwater, rinse within 2 hours every single time.
+If you paddle in saltwater, rinse within 2 hours every single time to prevent salt damage.

-What's the best way to remove mold from inflatable kayak?
+What's the best way to remove mold from an inflatable kayak?

-Mix equal parts water and white vinegar, spray affected area, wait 15 minutes, then scrub gently with soft brush.
+Mix equal parts water and white vinegar, spray the affected area, wait 15 minutes, then scrub gently with a soft brush.
+Rinse thoroughly and dry completely.
 For stubborn mold, use specialized mildew remover.
 Always test cleaners on hidden areas first.

 Should I store my inflatable kayak inflated or deflated?

-For short-term (under 2 weeks), slightly deflated is fine.
+For short-term storage (under 2 weeks), slightly deflated is fine.
 For anything longer, fully deflate and store rolled loosely.
-I learned this after a seam failure from long-term inflated storage.
+Long-term inflated storage can cause seam stress and material fatigue.

 How do I clean inflatable kayak valves?

 Use an old toothbrush with mild soapy water.
-Gently scrub valve threads and springs.
-Open and close valves several times while cleaning.
+Gently scrub valve threads and internal springs.
+Open and close valves several times while cleaning to work out debris.
 Rinse thoroughly and ensure completely dry before storage.

 Can I use a pressure washer on my inflatable kayak?